Radar Sensor Frequently Asked Questions

 Q. Are there analog radar sensors?

-Yes, the Q240 radar sensor has an analog version that can be used for long range distance gauging (for example, port applications where the position of the crane needs to be measured).
+Yes, the Q240 radar sensor and the T30R have analog versions that can be used for long range distance gauging (for example, port applications where the position of the crane needs to be measured).

 Q. Can radar sensors be used outdoors?